algorithmx/book/Golovanov.Chapter-07-all.md

 (7.3.4)

-The changes of parameters \( \Delta u \) and \( \Delta v \) are called parametric steps.
+The changes of parameters $\Delta u$ and $\Delta v$ are called parametric steps.
 For an abrupt change in direction or length of the second derivatives of the radius vector of a surface, formulas (7.3.3) and (7.3.4) give an error, and the steps should be refined by determining the average surface curvature at the considered segment.

 For convenience, polygons belonging to the same object are combined in a polygon mesh.
 A set of polygons of a geometric model is called a mesh of polygons.
 The mesh of polygons of a curve consists of one polygon.
 The mesh of polygons of a surface consists of polygons of its borders, and possibly of several polygons of its surface curves.
 The mesh of polygons of a solid consists of polygons of the surface of its faces and polygons of its edges.